Siren Sounds in Lahore After Suspected Drone Entry

 -

-“We heard continuous sirens for about 10 minutes.
+“We heard continuous sirens for nearly ten minutes.
 It reminded us of wartime alerts.
-Then we saw something like a drone in the sky, flying low.
+Then we saw a flying object moving low — it looked like a drone.
 It was terrifying.”

 -